 Be sure to check weather and road conditions before heading out on any scenic back roads, such as Hell’s Backbone, Hole in the Rock Road, or Boulder Mountain’s alpine roads.
 Dirt roads may be impassable when wet.
 Cell phone signals are not reliable, and gas stations are few and far between, so make sure you have a full tank and that your car has been properly serviced.
 More scenic drive information...

 Hiking and Mountain Biking Research your trail of choice, and the surrounding area.
 Note significant landmarks on your map.
 Register for permits.
 Check weather conditions ahead of time.
 Be sure to have proper gear and footwear, a compass, and plenty of food and water.
 Make sure your bike is properly serviced, in good working condition, and carry spare parts.
-Backcountry hikes are demanding so condition your body before heading out.
-Read more here... and here.
+Exploring the backcountry can be physically demanding, so condition your body before heading out for a hike or mountain bike ride.

 And remember…preparation is key when it comes to safely enjoying your backcountry adventure.